kkaminsk/auditwindows/ChangeRequestTemplate.md

 4. Configure the 4 required application permissions
 5. Create service principal for the application
 6. Grant admin consent for all permissions
-7. Create self-signed certificate in `Cert:\CurrentUser\My`
+7. Create/retrieve certificate (local store or Key Vault)
 8. Add certificate to application keyCredentials
-9. Output JSON summary to `AuditWindowsAppSummary.json`
+9. Output JSON summary to `Setup-AuditWindowsApp-{timestamp}.json`
 10. Open Entra Portal to the app's credentials blade

 **Usage after setup:**